particle-iot/docs/src/content/troubleshooting/connectivity/interpreting-cloud-debug-2.md

 This application note is a deep dive into interpreting a complete successful log.

-This guide mostly concentrates on cellular issues (Electron, E Series, and Boron).
+This guide mostly concentrates on cellular issues (Electron, E-Series, and Boron).